Save a card for future transactions

 North America—United States and Canada

-What is card on file (COF)?
+What is card-on-file (COF)?

 Before you begin